PuruVJ/puruvjdev2/src/blog/top-level-await.md

 # The Dark Times...

-There was an era, where if you tried to pull a stunt like this 👇 at the top of the document,
+There was an era, where if you tried to pull a stunt like this 👇 at the top level(i.e. not in any function or block),

 ```js
 const data = await fetch(URL);